-This new vocational route is the first step to becoming a Paramedic outside of a University Degree in the UK, with this qualification specifically designed for those seeking a career in the emergency services, ambulance services, event medical sector or who work in high risk environments; this new qualification is … Read More
+First Response Emergency Care (FREC) is now available in Northern Ireland!
+This new vocational route is the first step to becoming a Paramedic outside of a University Degree in the UK, with this qualification specifically designed for those seeking a career in the emergency services, ambulance services, event medical sector or who work in high-risk environments; this new qualification is … Read More

 SIA APPROVES LEVEL 3 FIRST PERSON ON SCENE INTERMEDIATE The Security Industry Authority (SIA) now recognise the Level 3 First Person on Scene Intermediate (RQF) we deliver here at SCTNI as an acceptable First Aid Qualification for the Close Protection within the Private Security Industry.
 The SIA require officers in Close Protection Security Industry to hold a suitable first aid related … Read More